Anonymous4Anonymous/MPI-Contract/README.md

-This is the Artifact for the ICSE 2024 submission: Collective Contracts for Message-Passing Parallel Programs
+This is the Artifact for the CAV 2024 submission: Collective Contracts for Message-Passing Parallel Programs

 ## Contents
 - `tech_report.pdf`: the extended technical report, including